zachoj10/stubtrack/README.md

 3. Set variable in stubscrape.py to personal preferences
     - DEST_EMAIL_ADDRESS : Email address that will recieve ticket notification

-4. Set variable in gdrive.py to person preferences
+4. Set variable in gdrive.py to personal preferences
     - SENDER_EMAIL_ADDRESS : Gmail address that is sending ticket notifications